It's complicated: Slowdown forcing firms to re-think China relationship

 China's Premier Li Keqiang said on Sunday that Beijing's policymakers estimated consumption in China's vast market was still only half its capacity.
 The problem is that consumers are not yet picking up the slack from falling industrial demand.

-"The rapidly rising consumer spending has yet to offset the decline in traditional industrial investments," said Ulrich Spiesshofer, chief executive of Swiss engineering group ABB, after reporting a fall in net profit and revenues for the third quarter last week.
+"The rapidly rising consumer spending has yet to offset the decline in traditional industrial investments," said Ulrich Spiesshofer, chief executive of Swiss engineering group ABB ABBN.VX, after reporting a fall in net profit and revenues for the third quarter last week.

 FINDING GROWTH